 Research

-The main themes of my projects thus far include (1) socioeconomic consequences of pension reforms, (2) inequalities in late working lives and retirement transitions, and (3) low fertility and work-family reconciliation policies.
+The main themes of my projects include (1) public pensions and old-age inequality, (2) inequalities in late working lives and retirement transitions, (3) pension wealth inequality, and (4) low fertility and work-family reconciliation policies.
 My doctoral thesis can be openly accessed through Oxford University Research Archive.
 For transparency and reproducibility of research, I intend to share replication files for all my studies once they are published.
 This page is being updated accordingly.

 Publications